puritys/nodejs-phplike/README.md

 Dependency
 -----------
-* phplike have been already tested in Node.js version from 0.10.x to 0.11.x.
-I will support io.js in the future.
-The version 0.12.x of Node.js is not supported now.
+* Phplike have been already tested in Node.js version from 0.10.x to 0.12.x and io.js 1.0.0 to 2.1.0.
+Here is the test report : https://travis-ci.org/puritys/nodejs-phplike
 * libcurl (libcurl-7.19) : Linux system already have this built-in package.
 * python 2.4 ~ :  phplike use node-gyp to compile C/C++ codes.
 It needs python which's version must be bigger than 2.7.8, you can download the python from here https://www.python.org/downloads/.